Deruago/DLDL/README.md

 # DLDL

 DLDL is a front-end of Deamer CC.
-It contains specialized DSL's to generate Deamer CC code.
+It contains specialized DSL's to generate Deamer CC definitions.
 The outputted code can be compiled using Deamer CC to create a compiler generator.

 When ran this compiler generator generates the language, which was defined using DLDL.